matt-powelldev2784/PM-Test/README.md

 Desktop and mobile versions of the hero section with form inputs and buttons.

 **Forex Buttons Below Hero Section**
-Build with Shadcn carousel component.
-This is scrollable on small screen sizes.
+Built with the Shadcn carousel component.
+This carousel is scrollable on small screen sizes.

 **Markets Section**
-I am using Shadcn UI components.
-Using Shadcn speeds up development time, manages UI updates for you, and is well tested by the community.
-For this reason, I have not had any need to to use state management.
-Therefore, I have added interactivity to the bitcoin buttons on the left of this section.
-This demonstrates how I would add interactivity using state management in React.
+This section also uses Shadcn UI components.
+Shadcn speeds up development time, manages UI updates, and is well tested by the community.
+Because of that, I have not needed to use React state management.
+I have added interactivity to the Bitcoin buttons on the left side of this section to demonstrate how I would wire up local state in React.

 I have focused on building out the desktop and mobile versions of these sections to be as close to the design as possible.
 I have not implemented full responsiveness across all screen sizes due to time constraints.